 EuroLotto.com is an online lottery service owned and operated by PlayCherry Ltd. (registration number C-43059), located at 8th Floor, Tagliaferro Business Centre, 14 Gaiety Lane, c/w High Street, Sliema, SLM1551, Malta.
 PlayCherry Ltd. operates under licenses issued and regulated by the Malta Gaming Authority.
 EuroLotto offers six international lottery games and 18 scratch cards.
 The website is available in 5 languages: English, Swedish, German, Finnish and Norwegian.
 You can contact EuroLotto via the online form, phone number +356 2276 6666, or chat.

 When first opening the online lottery service EuroLotto.com, I was pleasantly surprised at the information’s color and layout.
-Next, I noticed the 25 million Euros offer in a daily draw, except it doesn’t say what draw.
+Next, I noticed the 25 million Euros offer in a daily draw, except it doesn’t say what drew.
 A chance at 25 million Euros – wow.
 It was time to dig deeper.

 This is not EuroJackpot or EuroMillions.
 This is EuroLotto!
 It’s a daily lottery with a jackpot available of €25 million with diminishing prizes based on lesser numbers down to get one number, and you win €2.
 The basic lottery ticket involves five digits and two letters.
 You can use “Otto’s” random generator button (I think other lotteries would call this a quick pick) or pick your own.
 Tickets cost €2 each.
 Tickets can be purchased each day up to 18:00 CET, with the draw taking place at 20:00 CET.
 No idea who actually supervises the draw, but the results are posted on their website.